Report basics and concepts

-Because they are displayed inside another group that is already repeating, child groups can appear multiple times (e.g., the products listed separately within each product category).
-You can choose to add content to the child Group Header or child Group Footer, and these will appear above and below the child Group Body region's repeated rows, for each outer group value.
-Unlike the parent/outer group body region (e.g., product category row), the child/inner group header and group footer do not appear if there are no child group values: for example, an empty product category containing no products.
+Because they are displayed inside another group that is already repeating, child groups can appear multiple times - for example, there is a separate list of products inside each product category in our inventory report.
+You can choose to add content to the child Group Header or child Group Footer, and these will appear above and below each set of child group body rows.

-Rather than displaying groups inside other groups, you also have the option of adding sibling groups.
-These are completely independent from the neighboring groups and may contain data unrelated to the rest.
-Sibling groups are positioned at the same level of the report as the initial group and their repetitions are generated independently, either before or after all of the data from neighboring sibling groups.
+In addition to displaying groups inside other groups, you also have the option of adding sibling groups.
+These are independent from the neighboring groups and may contain data unrelated to the rest.
+Their repetitions are generated independently, either before or after all of the data from neighboring groups.

-The following diagram illustrates a simplified design for the inventory report example.
-This report repeats visualizations on two levels.
-It repeats via an initial group that corresponds to the Product Category level, and also repeats via a child group that corresponds to the Product level.
+The following diagram illustrates a simplified design for the inventory report example from the top of this article (unused regions are omitted and are hidden when viewing).
+This report repeats visualizations on two levels: an initial group that displays each Product Category and a child group displaying each category's Product.

 See this walkthrough to learn how to build a similar report.